euwbah/musescore-microtonal-edo-plugin/README.md

 ### 1.3

-- Removed unecessary GUI dialog --- planning to make a 31-TET suite that works off key macros to improve workflow.
+- Removed unecessary GUI dialog --- planning to make a 31-TET suite of micro-plugin features which users can take advantage of custom-assigned plugin key bindings to improve workflow.
+  (E.g. Alt + W to transpose up 1 diesis, Alt + S to transpose down 1 diesis, Alt + E to rotate enharmonical equivalents)
 - Added meantone mode

 ### 1.2